20 Best X-Ray Tech/Radiology Tech Schools in 2025

 4) Collins Career Technical Center

-A two-year Associate’s of Applied Science in Radiologic Technology lets students take professional certification exams and practice soon after graduation.
-From 2018-2022, 97% of graduates passed the certification exam on their first try, and 100% got jobs.
+An associate’s in Applied Science in Radiologic Technology lets students take professional certification exams and practice soon after graduation.
+From 2020-2024, 90% of graduates passed the certification exam on their first try, and 100% got jobs.
 Students gain real-world experience at seven different clinical sites in Ohio, West Virginia, and Kentucky.

 5) Foothill College

-Foothill College in Silicon Valley offers a two-year Associate’s of Science in Radiologic Technology.
+Foothill College in Silicon Valley offers a two-year Associate of Science in Radiologic Technology.
 The program has been around since 1961, so students have a strong alumni network.
 Students gain entrance through a lottery and must take prerequisites before entering.
 Once they’re in, they work with up to 15 different medical institutions in the region.
-Between 2018 and 2022, 99% of graduates passed the professional certification exam on the first try, and 100% were placed in jobs.
+Between 2019 and 2023, between 96-1oo% of graduates passed the professional certification exam on the first try, and 100% were placed in jobs.

 6) Ogeechee Technical College